Additional Installation Information

 1. Turning off the VM.

-2. Turning on the VM.
+2. Powering on the VM.

 Issue: If the setup details are invalid in the configuration file, ZTP installation is stopped and the following message is displayed on the VM Console: